 When in Peril, Retrench: Testing the Portfolio Channel of Contagion

-One plausible mechanism through which financial market shocks may propagate across countries is through the effect of past gains and losses on investors` risk aversion.
-We first present a simple model on how heterogeneous changes in investors` risk aversion affect portfolio decisions and stock prices.
-Second, we empirically show that, when funds` returns are below average, they adjust their holdings toward the average (or benchmark) portfolio.
-In other words, they tend to sell the assets of countries in which they were "overweight," increasing their exposure to countries in which they were "underweight."
-Based on this insight, we construct a matrix of financial interdependence reflecting the extent to which countries share overexposed funds.
-This index can improve predictions about which countries are likely to be affected by contagion from crisis centers.
+One plausible mechanism through which financial market shocks may propagate across countries is through the effect of past gains and losses on investors' risk aversion.
+The paper first presents a simple model examining how heterogeneous changes in investors' risk aversion affects portfolio decisions and stock prices.
+Second, the paper shows empirically that, when funds' returns are below average, they adjust their holdings toward the average (or benchmark) portfolio.
+In other words, they tend to sell the assets of countries in which they were overweight, increasing their exposure to countries in which they were underweight.
+Based on this insight, the paper discusses a matrix of financial interdependence reflecting the extent to which countries share overexposed funds.
+Comparing this measure to indices of trade or bank linkages indicates that our index can improve predictions about which countries are likely to be affected by contagion from crisis centers.

-Keywords: Contagion, risk aversion, emerging markets, portfolio choice, financial crises
+Keywords: Contagion, international investors, risk aversion, emerging markets, portfolio choice, financial crises

 JEL Classification: F30, G15